 Eid Al Adha 2017 and 2018

-Eid al-Adha (Feast of Sacrifice) is one of the most festive days on the Muslim calendar and is celebrated all over the Muslim world.
+Eid al-Adha (Feast of Sacrifice) is one of the most important days on the Muslim calendar and is celebrated in the UAE and all over the Muslim world.

 Eid al-Adha generally lasts for four days straight, beginning on the 10th day of the Islamic month Dhul Hijja.
 Also note that the exact date is never set in stone until a government moon-sighting committee officially declares it.